elmo-bug/BWW_FL_revised/README.md

 6.Name: matplotlib **Version: 3.4.2**

 #### **Revise**

 1.Change the name of class for consistency with article

-2.Add new mode of random greedy with both overall budget and separate budget
+2.Add new Data of CIFAR 10 to test

-3.Add new Data of CIFAR 10 to test
+3.Add test function for coldstart

-4.Add test function for coldstart
+4.Add non_iid mode